Alisha Benson and Lance Beck: Kids Worth Every Penny of Investment

 In these times of many funding challenges facing our public schools it is critically important we as citizens speak with our vote of YES to ensure access to a quality education for ALL students.

-Please join the Nootenboom family in voting yes on February 9th, 2021.
-Having had my children attend CVSD for almost 12 years, I am proud of the opportunities each of them have been afforded.
+Please join the Nootenboom family in voting yes on February 13, 2024.
+Having had my children attend CVSD for more than 15 years, I am proud of the opportunities each of them have been afforded.
 From extra and co-curricular programs, course offerings and special education, my children have had the highest quality education.
 The staff at all levels have positively impacted my children for a lifetime.
-This levy will effect kids in 2022 and beyond!!
+This levy will effect kids in 2025 and beyond!!
 Please VOTE YES!

 Send your written or video endorsement by emailing CVSchoolsCVPowered@gmail.com